sonatype-nexus-community/bbash/README.md

 Replace the stuff in the `<>` with your values (and remove the `<>` characters if that isn't immediately apparent), `chmod +x docker.sh`, and `./docker.sh`

-After you have done this, you SHOULD have a running service, somewhere in AWS :)
+After you have done this, you SHOULD have a running service, somewhere in AWS :) - maybe someplace like this? [sandbox-dev](https://bug-bash.innovations-sandbox.sonatype.dev)

 With all the above configured, here's the deployment command in full: